 An example of adaptation occurs in the sensory periphery, where the structure of the brain is adapted to the statistics of natural scenes.
 This “efficient coding” hypothesis has been successfully used in vision and audition in the past.
 I've been working on using a similar approach to explain the distribution of olfactory receptors in the nose.
 A different project attempts to explain observed biases in human sensitivity to textures given the abundance of various textures in natural images.
 In a very different realm, modeling work that I've done in the songbird has worked out the rules that govern the adaptation between different brain regions when they are involved in two-stage learning.

 While adaptation often occurs through interactions at the level of individuals, the quality of adaptation is typically only apparent at the level of the population.
 For instance, individual synapses adapt through synaptic potentiation and depression, but the function of the brain is the result of all the synapses working together.
 Because of this, studying adaptation requires analyzing biological systems at a hierarchy of scales, from molecules to individuals.
 This is why my work also focuses on building effective models of biological systems, that can approximate the behavior of such systems without modeling all their intricacies.
 One such project modeled how the CRISPR immune system in bacteria handles a viral infection.
 Another project involved building thermodynamically-inspired models of transcriptional regulation in prokaryotes.
 And I also work on modeling protein evolution using statistics methods applied to the proteins' amino acid sequences.

-In a different life, I have worked in theoretical high-energy physics, focusing on various aspects of the AdS/CFT duality in string theory.
+In what now seems like a different life, I also worked in theoretical high-energy physics, focusing on various aspects of the AdS/CFT duality in string theory.